ojnim/cs506-final-project/README.md

 This project aims to understand the relationship between language and cognition in the perspective of neuroscience.
 Specifically, I want to study how much language and cognitive activity are interconnected and influence each other when people are performing the task which requires both ability.

 ## Question & Goal
-Based on the data inspection result, I formed one question I want to explore through final project.
+Based on the simple data inspection result, I formed one question I want to explore through final project.

-**In Language Control task, how would self-reported language proficiency score be related to the activation of brain region and reaction time?**
+**In Language Control task, how would self-reported language proficiency score and Age of English Acquirement be related to the activation of brain region and reaction time?**

 In addition to the project question, there are several goals I want to achieve on a personal level.